 HOTEL RESERVATION INFORMATION

-A block of guest rooms at discounted rates has been reserved for meeting participants at the Hyatt Regency Minneapolis Hotel.
+A block of guest rooms at discounted rates has been reserved for meeting participants at the Grand Hyatt Nashville Hotel.
 Early reservations are strongly recommended.
-Special ASA meeting rates are not guaranteed after Monday, 16 April 2018 at 11:59 p.m.
-CST.
+Special ASA meeting rates are not guaranteed after Tuesday, 14 November 2022 at 11:59 p.m.
+CST (Central Standard Time)

 Online reservations are recommended.
-When making reservations by phone you must mention the Acoustical Society of America to obtain the special ASA room rates:
+When making reservations by phone you must mention that you are with the Acoustical Society of America group to obtain the special ASA room rates: